RCJacH/RCJacH.github.io/content/post/review/scoop.md

 We can replace all those programs installed in `C:\Program Files` with the ones from Scoop so we can update them all at ones at a convenient time, without being bothered by their own notifications.

-We can clear the downloaded compressed installer to save some hard-drive space by using `scoop cache rm <app>`.
+We can clear the downloaded compressed installer to save hard-drive space by using `scoop cache rm <app>`.
+Clear all using the asterisk.

 We can remove older versions of installed apps by using `scoop cleanup <app>`, with global option '-g' or remove cache option `-k` mentioned above.
+Asterisk works for this command as well.

-We can prevent app(s) from updating by using `scoop hold <apps>`
+We can prevent app(s) from updating by using `scoop hold <apps>`.
+Reverting that using `scoop unhold <apps>`.

 And, of course, what's a package manager without the ability to automate on multiple systems?
-Scoop has a command to export apps list to a text file, but I've yet to find a way to import from it.
+Scoop has a command to export apps list to a text file, but I've yet to find the way to import from it, as mentioned in the `scoop help`.

 Fortunately, there is an app called [scoop-backup](https://github.com/KNOXDEV/scoop-backup) that allows simple backup by saving apps list as a .ps1 or a compressed .bat file, and running that file will restore the entire Scoop installation.
 I have not had the chance to try this, but it sounds promising.